Word@Work, Let God's Word energise your working day!

 'Have you understood all these things?'
 Jesus asked.
 'Yes,' they replied.
 He said to them, 'Therefore every teacher of the law who has become a disciple in the kingdom of heaven is like the owner of a house who brings out of his storeroom new treasures as well as old.'
 (NIVUK)

 The privilege of being a disciple of Jesus Christ cannot be underestimated.
-We have peace with God, a home in heaven, a purpose on earth and countless treasures in our hearts.
+We have peace with God, a home in heaven, a purpose on earth and countless treasures of eternal truth in our hearts.
 We have this treasure trove because the Lord has revealed it to us.
-However it is not just for our education or pride of possession; it is for sharing.
+However, it is not just for our education or pride of possession; it is for sharing.
 Jesus shared with the disciples, and as they were learning He sent them out as apostles.
 They, through their writing, have clarified the gospel so that we can learn and then share with others.
 Do not become a 'dead-end street' for gospel grace.
 Let it flow through you to many others.

 Prayer